yvoronoy/awesome-english/readme.md

 ## Top Picks
 <!--lint disable awesome-list-item-->
-- [Anki](https://apps.ankiweb.net/) - Effective flashcard app for vocabulary expansion through daily review.
+- [Anki][anki-url] - Effective flashcard app for vocabulary expansion through daily review.
-- [Hard Fork by The New York Times](https://open.spotify.com/show/44fllCS2FTFr2x2kjP9xeT) - Weekly exploration of the latest in the rapidly changing world of tech.
+- [Hard Fork by The New York Times][hard-fork-url] - Weekly exploration of the latest in the rapidly changing world of tech.
-- [NPR](https://www.npr.org/) - National Public Radio with transcripts available, ideal for daily listening.
+- [NPR][npr-url] - National Public Radio with transcripts available, ideal for daily listening.
-- [English Grammar in Use (Murphy)](https://www.cambridge.org/us/cambridgeenglish/catalog/grammar-vocabulary-and-pronunciation/english-grammar-use-5th-edition) - Best-selling grammar book for learners of English.
+- [English Grammar in Use (Murphy)][murphy-grammar-url] - Best-selling grammar book for learners of English.
 - [Harry Potter Series](#books) - Popular book series with gradually increasing language complexity, suitable for learners.
 - [ChatGPT](#recommended-llms) - Versatile AI for conversational practice, writing help, and vocabulary exploration.
 <!--lint disable awesome-list-item-->